 Through teaching experiences, I’ve tweaked tricks for speech classes.
+Not only do these activities help public speaking students individually, but these speech class lessons build a classroom community.
 Hopefully, these ideas will benefit your students too.

 Building a community in every classroom is important; in a speech class, doing so is paramount to success.
 Students who fear their classmates will not want to speak and will not get valuable feedback.
 The nature of a speech class is that students learn about their audience and engage it.

 To do so, build the community with small activities.
-I’ve written about public speaking activities before, but this one will specifically build comradeship.
+I’ve written about public speaking activities before, but any will build comradeship.

+To start speech class lessons, I often complete a quick partnership activity.
 Divide the class in half, or allow students to pick a partner.
-Take half the class in the hall – leaving partners behind.
+Take half the class in the hall—leaving partners behind.
 Explain that to the first group that you are charging them with noticing their partners’ hand gestures.
 Ask them to notice these gestures as the partner works in class, casually speaking.
 They should keep this information from the partner but be ready to share it in a week.

 In a week, ask students to share what they learned about their partners.
 Where does the partner keep his hands?
 By hips?
 Held down at sides?
 In front?